-What is Myxomatosis in rabbits?
-Myxomatosis symptoms and keeping your bunny safe
+Myxomatosis in rabbits: how to spot symptoms and keep your bunny safe

 There are no nice rabbit diseases, but Myxomatosis is a particularly nasty one that doesn’t show symptoms straight away and can have fatal consequences for your rabbit in as little as ten days after they contract it.
 Cases are rare in pet rabbits in the UK and this is mainly due to pet rabbits having the Myxomatosis vaccine.
 So what is Myxomatosis, what are the symptoms and how do you protect your rabbit from it?
 Let’s take a look.